-We are a diversified holding company owning subsidiaries that are engaged in various operating businesses.
-Our primary business strategy is to identify, acquire and improve undervalued businesses and assets.
-Our core business segments include Investment, Automotive, Gaming, Railcar, Food Packaging, Metals, Real Estate and Home Fashion.
+We are a diversified holding company owning subsidiaries engaged in the following operating businesses: Investment, Automotive, Energy, Gaming, Railcar, Food Packaging, Metals, Real Estate and Home Fashion.

 Icahn Enterprises is a master limited partnership formed in Delaware on February 17, 1987.
 We own a 99% limited partner interest in Icahn Enterprises Holdings.
 Substantially all of our assets and liabilities are owned through Icahn Enterprises Holdings and substantially all of our operations are conducted through Icahn Enterprises Holdings and its subsidiaries.
-Icahn Enterprises GP, our sole general partner, owns a 1% general partnership interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partnership interest in Icahn Enterprises Holdings and us.
+Icahn Enterprises G.P.
+Inc., or Icahn Enterprises GP, our sole general partner, owns a 1% general partnership interest in both Icahn Enterprises Holdings and us, representing an aggregate 1.99% general partnership interest in Icahn Enterprises Holdings and us.
 Icahn Enterprises GP is owned and controlled by Mr. Carl C. Icahn.
-In addition, as of March 12, 2012, affiliates of Mr. Icahn owned 92,233,846 of our depositary units, which represented approximately 93.01% of our outstanding depositary units.
+As of August 31, 2012, affiliates of Mr. Icahn owned 97,183,300 of our depositary units which represented approximately 93.2% of our outstanding depositary units.